maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="run-aexp"></a>
 ### `RUN` [*aexp*]

 `RUN` begins processing the in-memory program, if one exists.
 The optional *aexp* starts execution at a particular line.
-One can also `GOTO` *aexp* to start execution at a line, the difference is that `RUN` clears the values of all variables and arrays before starting, `GOTO` does not.
+One can also `GOTO` *aexp* to start execution at a line, the difference is that `RUN` clears the values of all variables and arrays before starting, while `GOTO` does not.
 In RetroBASIC, RUNning occurs automatically, and the `RUN` command does nothing.

 #### Variations: